MFlisar/changelog/README.md

 Some features are probably nice for some people, I will add them if I need them.
 Feel free to contribute, I already made some issues for main missing features:
 * support online source for xml - https://github.com/MFlisar/changelog/issues/1
+* add some setup features to the default `ChangelogRenderer` (colors, text size, ...)

 ### Credits